anshusolar/anshusolar.github.io/_talks/tutorial1.md

 location: "Kodaikanal Solar Observatory (KSO), India"
 ---

-Hands-on Tutorial on data from vaiours instruments at [Gauribidanur Radio Observatory (GRO).] (https://www.iiap.res.in/COSPAR_KSO2020/)
+Hands-on Tutorial on data from vaiours instruments at Gauribidanur Radio Observatory (GRO).
+ <a href="https://www.iiap.res.in/COSPAR_KSO2020/">More Details here</a>